A Message from The Founder

 I’m so thankful for your interest in The Beat of Life, in whatever capacity it may be.
 I’d love to share a little about myself, which will naturally include a little of the backstory of the beginning of The Beat of Life.

-At the risk of sounding a bit cliché, I have to say that it has most definitely taken my entire life journey on all levels thus far to arrive at the eventual creation and launch of this organization.
+It took my life journey in its entirety to arrive at the eventual creation and launch of this organization.
 My personal and professional experiences, my musical background, and my faith have all funneled into and fueled this vision and passion to use music to transform – and potentially even save – the lives of the most vulnerable and challenged among us.

-That journey actually started in San Diego, California, where I grew up.
-Because of some extraordinary challenges throughout my childhood, I developed early on an incredible empathy for the downtrodden in the world, and a strong passion to spend my life helping others overcome the trials of life.
+But like most Founders, that journey actually truly started beating within the younger me’s heart, at just 9 years old in my hometown of San Diego California, with my own tumultuous life story.
+Because of some extraordinary challenges throughout my childhood that began with the 12-year year high-profile incarceration of my father and subsequent loss of all worldly possessions and life as I knew it, (read more about that story here) I developed early on an incredible empathy for the downtrodden in the world, and a strong calling within to spend my life helping others overcome the trials of their own.
 So I got my Bachelor’s Degree from The University of San Diego and went into the field of social work.

 But I was also a songwriter and musician, and had used music constantly as my own therapeutic tool.
 As happens with many, I also caught the music bug in college, and especially developed a love for songwriting.
 I had been gradually discovering that some of my greatest moments of healing from a past full of pain came most profoundly through music.
 In many ways and at many times during my struggles and battles, I can honestly say that music quite literally saved my life.